Handling Delinquency

 Managing Delinquency

-Understanding how delinquency categorization works provides essential context for configuring your monitoring effectively.
-When a borrower fails to meet their minimum payment obligation for a billing period, any remaining unpaid balance immediately becomes past due.
-Canopy's system automatically understands the account has past due obligations and applies the appropriate delinquency classification based on how long the obligation has remained unpaid.
+When a borrower misses their minimum payment for a billing period, the unpaid balance becomes past due.
+Canopy automatically assigns delinquency tags based on how long the payment has been overdue:

 Frequently Asked Questions